Hollicint/SecureAppProg_BlogChat/README.md

 - Generic Error message notes <br>
 - Adding ? to const queries in app.js file to change it from accessible SQL query  -  VALUES (?,?,?)`;

+<h2>Testing with Playwright </h2>
+Please be directed to Issues tab there is a zip folder with the testing done for this project

 <h2>How to Install project</h2>
 Packages installed